James Dunsmuir: Political career

 Dunsmuir entered provincial politics in 1898, winning a seat in the provincial legislature, and he became the 14th Premier in 1900.
 His government attempted to resist popular pressure to curtail Asian labour and immigration, not for humanitarian reasons, but to ensure a cheap labour pool for business.
 It also promoted railway construction and accomplished a redistribution of seats to better represent population distribution in the province.

 Dunsmuir visited England and the United States in 1902, but disliked politics after his return and resigned as Premier in November 1902.
 In 1906, he became the province's eighth Lieutenant Governor.
 He retired in 1909 and lived out his remaining years at the baronial mansion that he had constructed at Hatley Park.

 Legacy

 Dunsmuir founded the town of Ladysmith, British Columbia.
-He is interred in the Ross Bay Cemetery in Victoria, British Columbia.
+Hatley Castle, the Edwardian mansion and gardens where he spent his last years is now a Classified Federal Heritage Building on the Canadian Register of Historic Places.

 One of his daughters, Jessie Muriel, married, as her first husband, the couturier Edward Molyneux.
 His second-born son, James A. Dunsmuir Jr., died in the sinking of the RMS Lusitania in 1915.
 His last child, Dola Dunsmuir, married Lieutenant-Commander Henry Cavendish and was rumored to be Tallulah Bankhead's lover.

+He is interred in the Ross Bay Cemetery in Victoria, British Columbia.